Gionni2D/state-ex-machina/README.md

 }
 ```

-TODO Should I explain what is an intent ?

 ### Define the State

+TODO
+- Explain what is a state

 ```kotlin
 data class CounterState(